HyebinLim/01swiss_study_abroad_prep_QA/README.md

-# 🎓 Study abroad to Switzerland: Preparation Q&A Assistant
+# 🎓 Study abroad to Swiss: Preparation Q&A Assistant
 Ask questions about preparation for studying abroad to Switzerland (RAG)

 ## 🗂️ Project overview